-CAMP has established a mentoring resource library of hard copy and electronic materials for the development of educational programs, including but not limited to promoting professionalism, teaching lawyer practical skills, increasing knowledge of legal procedures and best practices and to otherwise improve new-lawyer legal abilities and professional judgment.
-This resource center is open to all lawyers in Colorado and nationally.
+CAMP has established a mentoring resource library of materials for the development of educational programs, including but not limited to promoting professionalism, teaching lawyer practical skills, increasing knowledge of legal procedures and best practices and to otherwise improve lawyer legal abilities and professional judgment.
+This resource center is available to lawyers, mentoring program administrators, legal educators, and law students.

 Browse the categories below to find literature and resources associated with your area of interest: